-College of Food & Agriculture Supervised by: Prof. Ernest Adeghate
+College College of Food & Agriculture Supervised by: Prof. Ernest Adeghate Type of Presentation Oral Presentation Presenter Information: May Mohammed Baniyas 201306180 Reem Saif Al Darmaki 201306363

-Oral Presentation

-May Mohammed Baniyas 201306180

-Reem Saif Al Darmaki 201306363

-Oral Presentation May Mohammed Baniyas Oral PresentationMay Mohammed Baniyas201306180

 Diabetes mellitus (DM) is common, chronic endocrine disorder affecting millions of people worldwide.
 It is associated with hyperglycaemia, a major inducer of glycotoxicity and oxidative stress.
 Literature reports have also indicated that a reduction in antioxidant level could be a sign of pancreatic beta cell dysfunction.
 In spite of this association, none of these studies have demonstrated any cellular localization of endogenous anti-oxidant molecules with pancreatic hormones in the islets of Langerhans.